Symmetric matrix: Real symmetric matrices

 Since this definition is independent of the choice of basis, symmetry is a property that depends only on the linear operator A and a choice of inner product.
 This characterization of symmetry is useful, for example, in differential geometry, for each tangent space to a manifold may be endowed with an inner product, giving rise to what is called a Riemannian manifold.
 Another area where this formulation is used is in Hilbert spaces.

 The finite-dimensional spectral theorem says that any symmetric matrix whose entries are real can be diagonalized by an orthogonal matrix.
 More explicitly: For every real symmetric matrix $A$ there exists a real orthogonal matrix $Q$ such that $D = Q^{\mathrm T} A Q$ is a diagonal matrix.
 Every real symmetric matrix is thus, up to choice of an orthonormal basis, a diagonal matrix.

-If $A$ and $B$ are $n \times n$ real symmetric matrices that commute, then they can be simultaneously diagonalized: there exists a basis of $\mathbb{R}^n$ such that every element of the basis is an eigenvector for both $A$ and $B$.
+If $A$ and $B$ are $n \times n$ real symmetric matrices that commute, then they can be simultaneously diagonalized by an orthogonal matrix: there exists a basis of $\mathbb{R}^n$ such that every element of the basis is an eigenvector for both $A$ and $B$.

 Every real symmetric matrix is Hermitian, and therefore all its eigenvalues are real.
 (In fact, the eigenvalues are the entries in the diagonal matrix $D$ (above), and therefore $D$ is uniquely determined by $A$ up to the order of its entries.)
 Essentially, the property of being symmetric for real matrices corresponds to the property of being Hermitian for complex matrices.